Highland Park, New Jersey: Local government

 Highland Park is governed under the borough form of New Jersey municipal government, which is used in 218 (of the 564) municipalities statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of a mayor and a borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 A mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by Highland Park is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

 The borough operates through Committees of the Council: Administration, Finance, Public Works, Public Safety, Community Affairs, Public Utilities, and Health, Welfare and Recreation.
 The various departments, boards and commissions report to the council through these committees.
 All elected positions are part-time; the mayor and council members typically hold outside jobs, and receive small salaries from their elected offices.

-As of 2024, the mayor of Highland Park is Democrat Elsie Foster, whose term of office ending on December 31, 2027.
-Members of the Borough Council are Council President Matthew Hersh (D, 2026), Tara Canavera (D, 2024), Philip George (D, 2025), Matthew Hale (D, 2025), Stephany Kim-Choban (D, 2024) and Jason Postelnik (D, 2026).
+As of 2026, the mayor of Highland Park is Democrat Elsie Foster, whose term of office ending on December 31, 2027.
+Members of the Borough Council are Council President Stephany Kim-Choban (D, 2027), Philip G. George (D, 2028), Matthew L. Hale (D, 2028), Matthew Hersh (D, 2026) and Jason Postelnik (D, 2026) and Norma Iris Vargas (D, 2027).

 In January 2023, the borough council appointed Elsie Foster to fill the vacant seat expiring in December 2023 that had been held by Gayle Brill Mittler until she resigned from office the previous month citing a desire for more time with her family.
 The next month, Jason Postelnik was appointed to the council seat expiring in December 2023 that was vacated by Elsie Foster when she took office as mayor.

 In January 2017, the borough council selected Matthew Hersh to fill the seat expiring in December 2019 that became vacant following the death of Jon Erickson the previous October before Election Day; Erickson's name remained on the ballot and he was elected to serve the three-year term.
 Hersh had been appointed to serve the balance of Erickson's previous term that expired in December 2016.
 In July 2018, Hersh resigned to accept a position with a state agency and was replaced by Matthew Hale.